kangkang-li/Face-recognition-by-AlexNet-VGG16-LDA-PCA/readme.md

 * featureVerification-AlexNet.py:    fine-tune of AlexNet
 * featureVerification-VGG:           fine-tune of VGG-16*
 * LDA_PCA.py:                        classification by LDA and PCA
-* sourceCode including packages of AlexNet, Vgg-16, PCA. and LDA
+* sourceCode includes packages of AlexNet, Vgg-16, PCA. and LDA
+* report.pdf reports details of this project